4. Write a Research Proposal

 A brief CV/Resume

-If you are applying for a PhD programme in the Faculty of Business or for any strategic scholarships, please provide a personal statement.
+If you are applying for a PhD programme in the Faculty of Business or for any strategic scholarship, please provide a personal statement.

 English Language test score report